cncf/tag-security/supply-chain-security/supply-chain-security-paper/sscsp.md

 _Assurance categories: Moderate to high and risk categories: moderate to high_

 Licensing obligations must also be factored into the ingestion process.
 The Linux Foundation maintains the Open Compliance Program[^36] which hosts several tools to ensure released software meets legal and regulatory compliance requirements.
-Licensing metadata should be recorded during the build process and distributed with the artefact SBOM.
+Licensing metadata should be recorded during the build process and distributed with the artifact SBOM.

 #### Run software composition analysis on ingested software